 Pine Belt residents honored as Spirit in Action winners during annual event

-HATTIESBURG, Miss.
-(April 17, 2014) Five Pine Belt residents were honored for their commitment to caring for the community as winners of the Spirit in Action Awards, presented at the annual Spirit of Women Spring Event on April 17.
+HATTIESBURG, Miss. – (March 30, 2017) Five Pine Belt residents were honored for their commitments to caring for the community as winners of the Spirit in Action Awards, presented at the annual Spirit of Women Spring Event on March 30.

-During the event, five special attendees were surprised by being called to the stage as winners of the 2014 Spirit in Action awards, recognizing their work in making the Pine Belt a healthier, safer and more inspirational place to live.
-This year¹s winners were:
+During the event, five special attendees were surprised by being called to the stage as winners of the 2017 Spirit in Action awards, recognizing their work in making the Pine Belt a healthier, safer and more inspirational place to live.
+This year’s winners were:

-Spirit of Women is a national movement led by hospitals across the United States with the mission to move women to take action for better healthŠmind, body and spirit.
-With more than 8,000 members, Forrest General is the exclusive Spirit of Women hospital for South Mississippi, having attained Premier status in recognition of strong efforts in moving women to take action for their health!
-For more information about Spirit of Women, call FGH OnCall at 1-800-844-4445
+Spirit of Women is a national network of American hospitals and healthcare providers that ascribe to the highest standards of excellence in women’s health, education, and community outreach.
+With more than 8,700 members, Forrest General is the exclusive Spirit of Women hospital for South Mississippi, having attained Premier status in recognition of strong efforts in moving women to take action for their health!

 CAPTION: 2017 Spirit in Action award winners – left to right: Russ Hendley, Kent Oliver, Jan Lacey, Debbie Thomson, Susan Slaughter, Kathryn Slaughter, and Cade Slaughter